France in the Middle Ages: Philip III and Philip IV (1270–1314)

-After Louis IX died of bubonic plague crusading in Tunisia in 1270, his son Philip III (1270–1285) and grandson Philip IV (1285–1314) followed him.
-Philip III was called "the Bold" on the basis of his abilities in combat and on horseback, and not because of his character or ruling abilities.
-Philip III took part in another crusading disaster: the Aragonese Crusade, which cost him his life in 1285.

-Philip III continued the steady expansion of the royal domain.
+After Louis IX died of bubonic plague crusading in Tunisia in 1270, his son Philip III (1270–1285) followed him.
+Philip was called "the Bold" on the basis of his abilities in combat and on horseback, and not because of his character or ruling abilities.
+Philip continued the steady expansion of the royal domain.
 He inherited Toulouse in 1271 from his uncle and married his son and heir to the heiress of Champagne and Navarre.

-After taking the throne, Philip III felt obliged to continue his father's apparently solid diplomacy despite circumstances having changed.
-In 1282, the misrule of Charles of Anjou in Sicily compelled the island's populace to rebel in favor of King Peter III of Aragon.
+After taking the throne, Philip felt obliged to continue his father's apparently solid diplomacy despite changing circumstances.
+In 1282 the misrule of Charles of Anjou in Sicily compelled the island's populace to rebel in favor of King Peter III of Aragon.
 As Pope Martin IV was a close ally of Philip, he immediately excommunicated Peter and offered his throne to one of the French king's sons.
-Since Philip the Fair was already slated to inherit Navarre, the entire Spanish March seemed ripe for reconquest by France.
-However, Philip III's attempted crusade against Aragon, a blatantly political affair, ended in disaster as an epidemic struck his army, which then was soundly defeated by Aragonese forces at Col de Panissars.
-The humiliated king died shortly afterwards in Perpignan, followed by Charles of Anjou and Martin IV.
+Since Philip IV was already slated to inherit Navarre, the entire Spanish March seemed ripe for reconquest by France.
+However, Philip III's attempted crusade against Aragon in 1285, a blatantly political affair, ended in disaster as an epidemic struck his army, which then was soundly defeated by Aragonese forces at the Battle of the Col de Panissars.
+Philip died of dysentery shortly afterwards in Perpignan.

 Of the later Capetian rulers, Philip IV was the greatest, bringing royal power to the strongest level it would attain in the Middle Ages, yet alienated a great many people and generally left France exhausted.
-As such, his sons were obliged to follow a more restrained course without however abandoning their father's ambitions.
-Philip IV for the most part ignored the Mediterranean and instead focused his foreign policy efforts on France's northern frontiers.
+As such, his sons were obliged to follow a more restrained course without abandoning their father's ambitions.
+Philip for the most part ignored the Mediterranean and instead focused his foreign policy efforts on France's northern frontiers.
 Some of this was done at the expense of the Holy Roman Emperors, but the king's most aggressive actions were against England.
-Disputes over Aquitaine were a bone of contention for years and finally in 1294, war broke out.
-The French armies drove deep into Gascony, leading to Edward I of England joining forces with Flanders and other allies on the northern borders of France.
-The allied forces were soundly beaten in 1297 by a French army led by Robert of Artois and a truce was agreed to, leading to preservation of the status quo ante bellum.
-As part of the peace arrangement, Edward married Philip's sister and the son and daughter of both kings were slated to marry.
+Disputes over Aquitaine were a bone of contention for years, and in 1294 the Gascon War broke out.
+The French armies drove deep into Gascony, leading Edward I of England to join forces with Flanders and other allies on the northern borders of France.
+The allied forces were soundly beaten in 1297 by a French army led by Robert of Artois, and a truce was agreed to, leading to preservation of the status quo ante bellum.
+As part of the peace arrangement, Edward married Philip's sister, and the son and daughter of both kings were slated to marry.